Passion can be a good thing. Don’t hear me wrong on this.

 Life experience tells me that our desires and passions can often be misguided.
-Sometimes the things that we think we want, or even need, can be distractions.
+Sometimes the things that we think we want or need can be distractions.
 Hindrances.
 BURDENS.

 It’s only in following close to Jesus that we can keep our focus on the things that really matter.

-Did Jesus focus on a person–or that person’s heart?
+Did Jesus focus on a person–or a person’s heart?
 Did He come to be served or to serve?
 His commands were not to follow rules–but to follow HIM.

 Jesus said, “Love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the greatest and most important command.”
 Matthew 22:37-38